 Journaling can be relaxing & creative.
 The intensity of pregnancy sometimes needs a creative outlet.
 Tracking your feelings and emotions can give you a sense of control during this new experience of pregnancy.
 Expressive writing can ease stress and anxiety.

-Recording thoughts may help you bond with baby.
+Recording thoughts may help you bond with the baby.

 “Logging your thoughts can help you to begin developing an attachment to your baby,” says Lara Honos-Webb, Ph.D., a psychologist in San Francisco.
 And once your child is older, giving her the background can reinforce the special bond you share.